 - To be notified in writing of the time, date, and location of a conduct hearing; the names of the conduct administrator(s) who will hear the case, and all alleged charges.

 - To request a specific hearing administrator(s) be replaced due to a conflict of interest.
-(This request should be made in writing, including an explanation of the purported conflict of interest [See E.“Notice”], to the Director of the Office of Rights and Responsibilities within two working days of receiving notice of an administrative hearing.)
+(This request should be made in writing, including an explanation of the purported conflict of interest [See E.“Notice”], to the Director of Rights and Responsibilities within two working days of receiving notice of an administrative hearing.)

 - To address alleged violations in person.
-(If a student does not attend an administrative hearing, the case may be heard in absence of the student at the discretion of the Director of the Office of Rights and Responsibilities.
+(If a student does not attend an administrative hearing, the case may be heard in absence of the student at the discretion of the Director of Rights and Responsibilities.
 In this case, all available information will be considered when deciding the outcome.)

 - To present supporting information that pertains directly to the events in question, including written statements of personal testimony from others involved in the incident in question.
 For cases involving prehearing investigations, the investigative report and new information not available at the time of the investigation will be considered in the hearing.
 Information withheld by a student will not be considered new information.